I'm Not Dead

-I'm Not Dead is the fourth studio album by American singer and songwriter Pink.
-It was released on April 4, 2006, through LaFace Records and Jive Records.
+I'm Not Dead is the fourth studio album by American singer-songwriter Pink.
+It was released on March 31, 2006, by LaFace Records and Zomba Group.
 Following the commercial underperformance of her third studio album Try This (2003), Pink parted ways with Arista Records and began experimenting with new sounds and collaborating with new producers, and stated she named the album after having an epiphany about adult responsibilities and the realities of everyday life.
 Pink served as the executive producer of the project and contributions to the album's production came from several producers including Billy Mann, Butch Walker, Dr. Luke and Max Martin.

 Commercially, I'm Not Dead peaked at number six on the Billboard 200 chart in the United States, and reached number one in several territories including Australia, Austria, Germany, New Zealand, and Switzerland.
 I'm Not Dead has since been certified double platinum in the United States and certified gold in Finland, Denmark, and Sweden.
 The album received positive reviews from music critics, many of whom complimented the risks Pink took on the record as well as her experimentation with rock music.

 "Stupid Girls" was released as the lead single from I'm Not Dead ahead of the album's release, which generated controversy for its lyrical content and music video, for which Pink received the MTV Video Music Award for Best Pop Video and a nomination for the Grammy Award for Best Female Pop Vocal Performance.
 Five additional singles were released from the album, with "Who Knew" and "U + Ur Hand" reaching the top 10 of the Billboard Hot 100 chart in the United States.
 Pink promoted the album through radio and television interviews, media appearances, and the I'm Not Dead Tour.